 We all know that a divorce lawyer can help you reach an agreement in dissolving your marriage, a personal injury attorney can help you reach a settlement in a car accident and an employment attorney can represent you when you’re fired from your job.
 Right?
 To an extent – employment attorneys help employees with so much more than wrongful termination.
 So, what do employment attorneys do?

 Employment attorneys control the relationship between employers and employees.
 We make sure that employers maintain their side of the employment agreement in accordance with state and federal laws, and we make sure employees maintain their side of the employment agreement as well.
 There’s a lot more that goes into employment law than wrongful termination cases.
-At Mark P. Carey P.C. our employment attorneys represent employees and counsel them through the legal process, whatever it may be.
+At Carey & Associates, P.C. our employment attorneys represent employees and counsel them through the legal process, whatever it may be.

 We help employees in Connecticut, New York and Manhattan with a wide array of employment law issues.
 We have met with and counseled hundreds of employees through their own unique situations, but here are some of the most common cases our employment attorneys face: